ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/usage.md

 [See this document](https://tendermint.com/docs/tendermint-core/configuration.html) for a more complete reference about the `config.toml` file.
 This section only describes a few commonly used settings.

+By default, the base configuration is saved to `~/.kosu/config/config.toml` (snippets from the default configuration are shown below).

 #### Moniker
 ```
 # A custom human readable name for this node
 moniker = "anonymous"
 ```

-- Defaults to hostname of machine running `kosud init`
+- Defaults to hostname of machine running the `kosud init` command.
 - Should be set to a helpful identifier.

 #### Log level